mailynfz/chat-builder-template/readme.md

 ## Video Tutorial

 Here is an excellent video tutorial by [@DataProfessor (YouTube)](https://www.youtube.com/channel/UCV8e2g4IWQqK71bbzGDEI4Q) on how to deploy your Streamlit app to the Streamlit Cloud using the procedure I outline here.
-I cannot improve upon this video, so I'm just going to share it with you all here.
+I cannot improve upon this video, so I'm just going to share it here.
 Hat tip to the [Data Professor (GitHub)](https://github.com/dataprofessor/).

 [![Video](https://img.youtube.com/vi/HKoOBiAaHGg/maxresdefault.jpg)][def]

 [def]: https://youtu.be/HKoOBiAaHGg?si=PIk10_1EF9F7gus0

+[^1]: A `.toml` file is just a text file written in a specific format that is often used for settings and configuration files like this.